 4) Celebrity Ghostwriter

-The name sounds scary but not the job.
+The name sounds scary but not the career.
 When a celebrity wants to write a memoir or an autobiography, he hires a writer who does all the writing work.
 That’s a celebrity ghostwriter.
 You can even be hired by non-celebrities and your work can make them celebrities.
 As a ghostwriter, you have to piece together the incoherent thoughts of a celebrity and stitch them into a cohesive whole.
 This is fairly a challenging job.
 To make the first cut into the job, make a decent portfolio of some sample works that can land you in your dream job or dream celebrity.

 5) Mystery Shopper